 Award winning and versatile soprano, Elena Xanthoudakis is an expressive performer whose enthusiastic reviews speak of her captivating and engaging performances.

 Recent performances include Gilda in Opera Queensland’s new production of Rigoletto for which she received exceptional reviews, the title role in Lucia di Lammermoor for Winslow Hall, September 2014, again to enthusiastic acclaim.
 Elena has performed in a series of concerts with the Royal Philharmonic Orchestra, as well as recitals and concerts in London, including a ‘Winter Prom’ at St John Smith Square in December 2014 where she performed Mozart’s rarely performed masterpiece, the concert aria “Ch’io mi scordi di te” Op.
 505 with concert pianist Jayson Gillham and orchestra.
 Other performances included performing in a Gala Tribute concert for Maria Callas in the Herodion Atticus at the foot of the Acropolis, Athens with the Greek National Opera.
-Up coming engagements include another Maria Callas Gala, this time at the Al Bustian festival in Lebanon, as well as her debut as Violetta in La Traviata and a bel canto style opera, to be announced.
+Up coming engagements include another Maria Callas Gala, this time at the al-Bustian festival in Lebanon, as well as her debut as Violetta in La Traviata and a bel canto style opera, to be announced.
 Elena will perform Bach’s cantata ‘Weichet Nur” BWV 202 for the Melbourne Musicians and perform in recitals with her Trio.

 2013 performances included a return to the British Music Festival to sing Sullivan’s Golden Legend and her return to the Metropolitan Opera to cover both Gilda in Rigoletto and Countess Adele in Comte Ory, Mozart’s Requiem for the Melbourne Symphony as well as singing First Niece in Peter Grimes for the Accademia di Santa Cecilia in Rome.